Dancers and Cravings

-There’s a misconception when it comes to intuitive eating for dancers; that it’s only about those commonly-deemed “indulgences” like cookies, donuts, fries, and cake without much regard for nutrient-dense foods.
+There’s a misconception when it comes to intuitive eating for dancers; that it’s only about those commonly deemed “indulgences” like cookies, donuts, fries, and cake without much regard for nutrient-dense foods.
 But as a Registered Dietitian Nutritionist, I want you to learn how to fuel your body in a way that supports your health.
-And as a Certified Counselor of Intuitive Eating, I want you to do this in a way that supports the entirety of your wellbeing, including your emotional and mental wellbeing.
+As a Certified Eating Disorder Specialist, I want you to do this in a way that supports the entirety of your well-being, including your emotional and mental well-being.

 A craving encompasses a strong desire for food.
 The biological reason for cravings is simple: hormones.
-A surge in hunger-specific hormones like leptin and neuropeptide-Y increase cravings for foods higher in fat and carbs, respectively.
-These surges can result from a variety of reasons, some include:
+A surge in hunger-specific hormones like leptin and neuropeptide-Y increases cravings for foods higher in fat and carbs, respectively.
+These surges can result from a variety of reasons, including:

-- Restrictive dieting, which is common among dancers given the prevalence of food and body ideals in the industry.
+- Restrictive dieting is common among dancers given the prevalence of food and body ideals in the industry.

 Cravings: What do they mean?

 Most often, cravings are harmless desires born from past experiences with food.
 Restrictive dieting, however, lays a foundation that exacerbates cravings to a point where they feel unmanageable.
 To manage cravings, it’s important to first identify where you’re at along your journey of building a healthy relationship with food.
 Consider the following scenarios; which relates most to you at this moment?

 Scenario 1: You’re just starting out.
 Intuitive eating seems interesting and you’re fed up with the binge- and restrict- cycle.

 At this point, your intent to heal from diet culture is there, but your priority might still be to use food as a tool to manipulate your body weight, shape, or size.
 Since your recent history involves restriction, whether it’s underestimating your daily calorie needs or following a “clean” eating regimen, your cravings are a signal for your body’s need for replenishment.